Soft-V/SoftV.Docs/docs/robocad/libraries/studica/analog.md

     ]}>
     <TabItem value="python">
         ```python
-        # rotate until robot finds a black line that is connected to analog port 1
+        # rotate until robot finds a black line that is connected to analog port 3
         from robocad.studica import RobotVmxTitan

+        import time

         IS_REAL_ROBOT = False
         robot = RobotVmxTitan(IS_REAL_ROBOT)